markbogorad/Optimized_Option_Pricer/README.md

 ## **Features**
 - **Pricing Models**:
   - European and American perpetual options priced via Black-Scholes and numerical methods.
-  - Asian options priced using Monte Carlo simulations for average price movement replication.
+  - Asian options priced using advanced simulations.
 - **Interfaces**:
   - Multiple user interfaces for flexibility in input handling and interaction.
 - **Optimizations**:
   - Modular design for improved maintainability and scalability.
-  - Focus on performance, leveraging efficient algorithms and data structures.
+  - Integration with the **Boost Library** for enhanced performance and data handling.

 ---